Join me this time as I bring this absolutely beautiful Esoteric P-2 CD transport back into service.

 Thanks!

-This is just the nature of things, and we can’t do much about it but be aware of it and support the right people.
-You can support me by booking in work, commenting, liking, sharing, subscribing, spreading the word and donating, using the button in the footer.
+You can support me by engaging our services, commenting, liking, sharing, subscribing, spreading the word about quality-first businesses like ours and donating, using the button in the footer.
 There is a list of recent donors in the sidebar/footer.
-My sincere thanks for your support and understanding 🙂
+My sincere thanks to all of them and you for your support 🙂

 Discover more from LiQUiD AUDiO